randolf-scholz/tsdm/docs/recipes/dataloaders.rst

 1. Small Datasets (fits in RAM)

 - pre-encode the whole dataset and apply dataloader to the result
-- here the datalaoder already acts on a torch tensor
+- here the dataloader already acts on a torch tensor

 2. Large Datasets (does not fit in RAM)